 - Only 27% of the villages have a bank within 5 Kms (as per Economic Survey 2015-16)

-- In spite of recording breaking implementation of JDY, the banking penetration is low-on an average 46% in all the states (as per Economic Survey 2015-16)
+- Despite recording breaking implementation of JDY, the banking penetration is low-on an average 46% in all the states (as per Economic Survey 2015-16)

-- Another challenge in implementing and eradicating black money would be presence of informal economy.
-It accounts for 45% of GDP and 80% of employment hence this move may have a greater impact on informal economy
+- Another challenge in implementing and eradicating black money would be the presence of the informal economy.
+It accounts for 45% of GDP and 80% of employment hence this move may have a greater impact on the informal economy

 - Logistics and cost challenges of replacing all the Rs 500 and Rs 1000 notes – as per the RBI documents this measure would cost at least Rs 12000 crore as it has to replace over 2300 crore pieces of these currencies